jtmoon79/goto_http_redirect_server/README.md

 The **_"Go To" HTTP Redirect Server_** for sharing custom shortened HTTP URLs on your network.

-Trivial to run and reload.
+Trivial to install and run.
 Only uses Python built-in modules.
 Super handy 😄 ‼

 ----